Suurmestari: Season 1 (2020)

 This is the first season of Suurmestari.
 The regular contestants of the season were Jukka Hildén, Jenni Poikelus, Roni Bäck and Janne Kataja.
 The season was won by Jukka Hildén.

 Season 2 (2021)

 This is the second season of Suurmestari.
 The regular contestants of the season are Aku Hirviniemi, Kiti Kokkonen, Minka Kuustonen and Miika Nousiainen.
 The season was won by Minka Kuustonen.

 Season 3 (2022)

 The third Season was announced by MTV in October 2021.
 The recordings of ten episodes were held during November 2021.
 The regular contestants of the Season are Mikko Penttilä, Jenni Pääskysaari, Riku Rantala and Anna-Maija Tuokko.
 Season premiered on MTV in April 2022.
-The season was won by Riku Rantala with 180 points.
+The season was won by Riku Rantala with record-breaking 180 points.
 Mikko Penttilä finished second, Jenni Pääskysaari third and Anna-Maija Tuokko last place.